kstep/graphicsmagick/www/FAQ.rst

 GIF allows for a page offset relative to some background.
 The page offset information may have been in your GIF image already or it could have been introduced by GraphicsMagick.
-Either way, +page removes the unwanted page offset and Netscape should behave as expected.
+Either way, +page removes the unwanted page offset and FireFox should behave as expected.

 How do I create a GIF or PNG image with Web safe colors?